 Does your hospital newsletter need more bites this summer?
-Bugs may be the answer.
+Bug stories may be the answer.

 In the summertime, people have bugs on their mind.
 That’s why your hospital newsletter is the perfect place to start a bug conversation.
-People click stories about bugs more than you can imagine.
+People click on bug stories more than you can imagine.

 Baldwin Publishing’s bug stories generate lots of clicks.
 The most popular articles are focused on mosquitos and ticks, but lice and bed bugs also get people clicking.
 Subscribers want to know how to protect themselves from bug bites and stings, especially with the increasing prevalence of Lyme disease, West Nile virus and Zika.
 When school begins, stories about treating lice get noticed.